zac-k/phase-ret-dl/README.md

 ### 'Learning Rate'

 Learning rate of the optimiser.
 A good starting value is `0.5` for gradient descent, or `1e-4` for adam.

+### 'Activation Functions'

+List of activation functions for the hidden layers in the network.
+Use the tensorflow function names directly (e.g., `tf.nn.tanh` or `tf.nn.relu`, etc.).
+List should be the same length as 'Hidden Layer Size', including being a list with one element if the network has a single hidden layer.

 ### 'Use Convolutional Layers'